-The oil and natural industry is competitive in all its phases.
+The petroleum industry is competitive in all its phases.
 Peyto competes with numerous other entities in the search for, and the acquisition of, oil and natural gas properties and in the marketing of oil and natural gas.
 Peyto's competitors include oil and natural gas companies that have substantially greater financial resources, staff and facilities than those of Peyto.
 Peyto's ability to increase its reserves in the future will depend not only on its ability to explore and develop its present properties, but also on its ability to select and acquire other suitable producing properties or prospects for exploratory drilling.
-Competitive factors in the distribution and marketing of oil and natural gas include price and methods and reliability of delivery and storage.
-Competition may also be presented by alternate fuel sources.
+Competitive factors in the distribution and marketing of oil and natural gas include price, methods, and reliability of delivery and storage.